hydang99/hydang99.github.io/_pages/cv.md

 * Bifurcations of an elastic ring with interacting particles **H. Dang**, L. Mantilla, S. Zhang, A. Borum
-  Student Talk/Poster Session Presentation at the Canadiam Undergraduate Mathematics Conference (CUMC 2020)
+  Student Talk/Poster Session Presentation at the Canadian Undergraduate Mathematics Conference (CUMC 2020)

 Preprints
 ------